 Your agent can assist you in determining correct Dwelling coverage limits based on the purchase price or a source like the NADA book value.
 There is no coverage for the land or lot where your home is located.

 Replacement cost coverage for your home and contents is available.
-Other optional endorsements include: Inflation Guard, which automatically adjusts your Dwelling and Other Structures coverage limits to keep pace with increasing costs; Golf Cart coverage, which can cover physical damage to the cart and your liability while driving it; and Secured Interest Protection, if you borrow money to buy your home and your lender or manufactured home dealer requests coverage to protect their interests.
+Other optional endorsements include Golf Cart coverage, which can cover physical damage to the cart and your liability while driving it, and Secured Interest Protection in the event you borrow money to buy your home and your lender or manufactured home dealer requests coverage to protect their interests.

 Review Your Policy